 Taking your son or daughter to his or her first major league baseball game is an experience every parent treasures.
 Not only will you get to make memories for your child, you’ll get to introduce them to America’s favorite pastime.
 Exposing them to the game at a young age may also inspire them to look up to the baseball players and help establish the importance of a healthy and active lifestyle.

-So how do you navigate going to the ballpark with a toddler or young child?
+So how do you navigate going to a baseball game with a toddler or young child?
 We’ve come up with a few tips that will make your first outing a success.

 Let’s face it, if your child is four years or under, he or she will probably have a hard time sitting still.
 Look into the kid-friendly seating at your local ballpark.
 Some stadiums have outfield and children’s park tickets that you can bring a blanket and enjoy the game with plenty of fun activities for your little ones.
 When they’re ready to sit down and take a short break, you’ll be able to watch an inning of baseball together.
 This is a fun start and great introduction to baseball games.

 Once your child reaches the age of four, you can purchase standard seat tickets.
 Opt for an aisle seat or the first row of a section so there is extra room for your little one to move around.
 Since your child isn’t likely to stay seated for a long period of time, this will ensure you don’t have to keep climbing over other fans.

 If you you arrive to the park early, stop by batting practice for a chance to catch some foul balls, or head to the outfield to play catch.
 Your child will have fun wearing a glove, and they’ll be ready to catch anything that comes their way during the game - with a little help from mom or dad.

 Root, Root, Root for the Home Team!

 Show your team spirit by gearing up.
 You and your child can dress in the team’s apparel and sport a baseball hat.
 Seeing everyone dressed alike and in the same colors is such a fun experience for a little kid.